EmbraceLife/fastdebug/mds_output/0012_fastai_using_nbdev_export_in_kaggle_notebook.md

 a=1
 ```

+### %notebook
-### how to export the current current IPython history to a notebook file using `%notebook`
+how to export the current current IPython history to a notebook file using `%notebook`

 ```